 };

-This is the only place wasm and the worker meet.
-Neither the worker nor the wasm goes through Next.js's bundler, which means no webpack/Turbopack config.
+This is the only place the wasm module and the worker meet.
+Neither goes through the Next.js bundler.
+No webpack or Turbopack configuration was harmed.

-A representative 60 MB $J from a Windows 11 workstation:
+A 60 MB $J from a Windows 11 workstation, on a recent Macbook:

-The UI then virtualises the table with TanStack Virtual, so even a million-row result feels instant.
+The UI then virtualises the result table with TanStack Virtual, so a million-row table still feels instant when you scroll or filter.

-For journals north of 500 MB we'd switch to a streaming API that yields batches of records rather than accumulating them in a Vec.
-The change is small — Usn is already an Iterator, we'd just expose next_batch(n) on the wasm side.
-We haven't shipped it because we don't yet have feedback that anyone needs it.
+For journals north of 500 MB we would switch to a streaming API that yields batches of records rather than accumulating them in a Vec.
+The change is small — Usn is already an Iterator; we would expose next_batch(n) over wasm-bindgen.
+We have not shipped it because nobody has hit that wall yet.
 If you do, open an issue.